katala777/hello-world/README.md

 # hello-world
-I am learning to use GitHub
+I'm learning C ++ and at the same time learning to use github
-My favorite programming language is C++